highlight/highlight/README.md

 ## Contributors

-### Enhanced Log and Trace Filtering
+### Powerful Search and Filtering

-We've significantly improved our log and trace filtering capabilities.
-You can now apply sophisticated filters based on record attributes, similar to how you filter logs.
-This allows for more granular and precise analysis of your application's behavior, making it easier to pinpoint specific issues or patterns within your logs and traces.
+Dive deep into your logs and traces with our advanced filtering capabilities.
+Easily pinpoint specific events by applying filters based on record attributes, allowing you to quickly isolate and diagnose issues.
+This granular control ensures you spend less time searching and more time resolving.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->